JayDutta7/KotlinInterviewQuestions/README.md

-# Kotlin Interview Questions And Answers
+# Android Interview Questions And Answers

 * **How do you declare variables in kotlin?**